ivanmaeder/computer-sleep/README.md

-# Prevent sleep inside the browser
+# Prevent sleep from inside the browser

 This script prevents computer or display sleep with HTML5/JavaScript.